-Okay, I omitted one important fact in my description of North Jetty Brewing – they also have a food truck permanently parked outside, Streetside Tacos 2.0.
+North Jetty Brewing also has a food truck permanently parked outside, Streetside Tacos 2.0.
 Yep, you read that right: the perfect marriage of food truck and craft beer happens every day in Long Beach.
 Between the chicken tinga and carnitas tacos and a few delicious beer samples, are you surprised that I’m still raving about why you should visit Long beach?

 Like all good west coast towns, Long Beach has tons of seaside condos and timeshares available for rent, as well as a Best Western.
 While these may work for family or budget travelers, they’re the more traditional – and less interesting – options available.

 - The Adrift Hotel – The Adrift Hotel is right near the southern tip of the main Long Beach boardwalk.
 Rooms start as low as $170/night, and you can pay a little extra for an ocean view (it’s worth it!).
 Book on Booking.com or Hotels.com.

 - The Sou’Wester Lodge – A creative take on the traditional RV park, The Sou’Wester Lodge is a collection of fully restored trailers that you can rent out for your stay.
 Located south in Seaview, you’ll have easy access to the beach, free bike rentals, plus be able to take advantage of the Finnish sauna installed on the property.
 Trailers start from $105/night.
 Book on Hotels.com.